 Rice and beans are the epitome of prepping staples; and in many countries, this power duo are equivalent to “our daily bread.”
 Every prepper from East to West have different varieties of these foods safely stored for a rainy day.

-These low cost preps are not only packed with nutrition, but are extremely versatile.
-Beans are packed with protein, iron, fiber, folate, antioxidants and vitamins.
+These low-cost preps are not only packed with nutrition but are extremely versatile.
+Beans are packed with protein, iron, fiber, folate, antioxidants, and vitamins.
 Rice is rich in starches and carbohydrates, and when beans are accompanied with rice, it makes a complete protein which provides all the amino acids needed to survive.
-One serving of beans and rice provides 19.9 g, or 40 percent of your daily vitamins.
+One serving of beans and rice provides 19.9 grams or 40 percent of your daily vitamins.

 As popular as these two preps are, many are concerned about food fatigue and are looking for ways to shake up the monotony in order to prevent culinary boredom.
 Because beans and rice are so versatile, adding any leftovers in from a previous meal is a way to experiment with different flavors and make good use of the food you have on hand.